LondonJim/Sinatra-User-API/README.md

 # User API in Sinatra

-Using ActiveRecord ORM, BCrypt, PostgreSQL (and eventually JWTs) to create a user API
+Using ActiveRecord ORM, BCrypt, PostgreSQL and JWTs to create a user API

-* work in progress

 ## Installation